Oxford Centre for Computational Neuroscience

 A key principle in primates including humans is that reward value and emotional valence are represented in the orbitofrontal cortex (and amygdala), whereas before that, the representations are about objects and stimuli independently of value, in the inferior temporal visual cortex, the primary taste cortex in the insula, and in the olfactory cortex (B11, B13, B14, 674, 579, B15, B16).
 This provides for the separation of emotion from perception.
 The evidence from rodents is different, making them a poor model of emotion and many other cortical systems in primates including humans (B16 Chapter 19).

-In this framework, the dopamine neurons are seen as receiving their information from brain regions such as the orbitofrontal cortex, via the ventral striatum and habenula (572, B11, B13, B14, B16, 649).
 Further, orbitofrontal cortex neurons encode reward value and hence emotion, independently of goal-related actions.
 The orbitofrontal cortex provides reward-related information to the cingulate cortex for action-outcome learning, and to the basal ganglia for habit-based responses (B11, B13, B14, B16, 579, 606, 649, 674).

 A theory of motivation (557, 674).